royanish0410/test-track/src/app/api/quiz/teacher/readme.md

                         "Water can hold objects better",
                         "Water is denser than oil"
                     ],
-                    "correctone": "Water is denser than oil"
+                    "correctone": "Water is denser than oil",
+                    "questionImg":"imgUrl"
                 }
             ]
         }